 So the final step that you should take to set yourself apart in the Bar Raiser interview is to do mock interviews.

-5.1 Mock interviews with peers
+5.1 Mock interview with peers

-5.2 Mock interviews with ex-interviewers
+5.2 Mock interviews with experienced interviewers